State-Extirpated Piping Plovers Nest in Pennsylvania

-CURRENT STATUS: The piping plover ( Charadrius melodus) is extirpated from Pennsylvania and highly imperiled across its North American breeding range.
+Current Status: The piping plover (Charadrius melodus) is extremely rare in Pennsylvania and highly imperiled across its North American breeding range.
 Three geographically distinct breeding populations are recognized, each federally listed and protected under the Endangered Species Act of 1973.
-If piping plovers breed again in Pennsylvania they will be managed as part of the federally endangered Great Lakes population, the smallest and most vulnerable of the three populations.
+Returning to nest once again in Pennsylvania in 2017, the first time since the 1950s, piping plovers are managed as part of the federally endangered Great Lakes population, the smallest and most vulnerable of the three populations.
 The other two populations, Atlantic Coast and Northern Great Plains, are federally threatened.
 All migratory and wintering piping plovers are federally protected as threatened species.
 In addition, piping plovers are safeguarded through the federal Migratory Bird Treaty Act of 1918 and Pennsylvania's Game and Wildlife Code.
+The piping plover is a highest-priority Species of Greatest Conservation Need in the

-POPULATION TREND: Historically, several hundred pairs of Great Lakes piping plovers nested on every Great Lakes shoreline.
-Until the mid 1950s, about 15 breeding pairs nested regularly on Gull Point at Presque Isle State Park, Erie County.
+Population Trend: Historically, several hundred pairs of Great Lakes piping plovers nested on every Great Lakes shoreline.
+Until the mid-1950s, about 15 breeding pairs nested regularly on Gull Point at Presque Isle State Park, Erie County.
 When the Great Lakes population was granted federal protection under the Endangered Species Act in 1986, only 17 breeding pairs remained and all were restricted to the state of Michigan.
-In 2009, the Great Lakes population had grown to 71 breeding pairs found in three U.S. states and Ontario, Canada.
+In 2017, the Great Lakes population grew to 76 breeding pairs found in four U.S. states and Ontario, Canada.
 Piping plovers are rare but regular fall and casual spring migrants at Presque Isle State Park.
-In 2011 and 2012, historic nesting habitat in the Gull Point Natural Area was restored through federal funding.
+In 2011 and 2012, historic nesting habitat in the Gull Point Natural Area was re-stored through federal funding.
 Piping plovers have briefly visited nesting habitat at Presque Isle State Park during spring and fall, renewing hope for the return of this species to Pennsylvania.
+Indeed, two pairs successfully nested in the Gull Point Natural Area in 2017.
+2017 marked the first nesting on every Great Lake since 1955.

-BIOLOGY-NATURAL HISTORY: Piping plovers begin arriving on their breeding grounds by mid April.
+Biology-Natural History: Piping plovers begin arriving on their breeding grounds by mid-April.
 Males typically arrive before females to establish a territory, usually in the same location as the previous year, if the male had successfully found a female.
 The same female will likely join him if they successfully raised young the previous year.
 Following a brief courtship of aerial flight displays, scraping, and pebble-tossing, egg-laying begins in a small, bowl-shaped, pebble/shell-lined scrape in the sand.
 The female lays one egg every 1.5 days until the full clutch, typically four eggs, is complete.
 Incubation begins after the fourth egg is laid.
 The adults trade incubation duties for 28 days until hatching.
-Plover chicks are able to walk and feed themselves almost immediately after hatching (i.e. precocial), gleaning insects as they dart around the shoreline like cotton-balls with legs.
+Plover chicks can walk and feed themselves almost immediately after hatching (i.e. precocial), gleaning insects as they dart around the shoreline like cotton-balls with legs.
 For the first week, chicks are not able to regulate their body temperature and must be brooded (sheltered) by either adult to survive.
-Both adults tend to the chicks, leading them toward food resources and away from harm, until the chicks are able to fly in about 30 days.
+Both adults tend to the chicks, leading them toward food resources and away from harm, until the chicks can fly in about 30 days.

-MANAGEMENT PROGRAMS: Piping plovers, particularly in the Great Lakes population, are one of the most intensively managed endangered species given their small breeding populations and high vulnerability to disturbance.
-Generally, nests are protected by predator exclosures that allow entry and exit for the plovers but deter predators.
+Management Programs: Piping plovers, particularly in the Great Lakes population, are one of the most intensively managed endangered species given their small breeding populations and high vulnerability to disturbance.
+Nests are protected by predator exclosures that allow entry and exit for the plovers but deter predators.
 These exclosures are coupled with a larger "closed area" that enables the birds and their chicks to forage safely without disturbance.
-Plover guardians walk the shorelines daily to keep track of the nests, noting when birds were first seen, when eggs were laid, when they hatched, and how many chicks fledged.
+Plover guardians keep track of the nests daily, noting when birds were first seen, when eggs were laid, when they hatched, and how many chicks fledged.
 Since 1993, individual plovers (adults and chicks) have been marked with uniquely colored leg bands to better understand movements of breeding birds within the breeding range and between the breeding range and the wintering areas, survivorship, mate retention, and dispersal.
-Similar management techniques will be employed if piping plovers return to breed in Pennsylvania.

 The Pennsylvania Wildlife Action Plan identifies several conservation objectives for this species.
-To that end, the Pennsylvania Game Commission has been working with the state Department of Conservation and Natural Resources' Bureau of State Parks, Audubon, and other partners to evaluate habitat and prepare for recolonization of Presque Isle State Park.
+To that end, the Pennsylvania Game Commission has been working with the state Department of Conservation and Natural Resources' Bureau of State Parks, Western Pennsylvania Conservancy, Erie Bird Observatory, and other partners to monitor the birds and evaluate habitat at Presque Isle State Park.
 The State Park's management plan is one of the few in the historic range of the Great Lakes population to outline specific management tasks for piping plovers.
-Pennsylvania is well positioned to foster this rare bird upon its return.
+It is due to the strong partnership between federal, state, and local entities that Pennsylvania was well-positioned to be successful upon their return as breeding birds in 2017.

 Brown, S., C. Hickey, B. Harrington, and R. Gill, eds.
 2001.
 The U.S. Shorebird Conservation Plan, 2nd ed.
 Manomet Center for Conservation Sciences, Manomet, MA.